bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 -----------------------------

-To speed up test case generation on multi-core systems, independent test cases may be generated in parallel.
-To do this, the ``--parallel`` argument may be used.
-Instead of generating test cases, when ``--parallel`` is used, the test case generator will print a series of commands which may be executed in parallel to generate the test cases, for example using `GNU Parallel
+To speed up test case generation on multi-core systems, independent test cases can be generated in parallel.
+To do this, the ``--parallel`` argument is used.
+Instead of generating test cases, when ``--parallel`` is used, the test case generator will print a series of commands which can be executed in parallel to generate the test cases, for example using `GNU Parallel
 <https://www.gnu.org/software/parallel/>`_::

     $ # Write test case generation commands to 'commands.txt'